Chris5332/Tehnologii-Web/README.md

 After submitting the form, the pet is added to the user's personal list and is not visible in the public `Browse` section.

-The system also allows storing multiple pets at once if they are submitted via a CSV file.
+The system also allows storing multiple pets at once if they are submitted via a CSV/JSON file.

 ### 4.4 My Pets